timeevolucacaoinfra/cloudstack/README.md

-Apache CloudStack Version 4.3.0-globo
+# Apache CloudStack - 4.3.0-globo-stable

 This is a version of ACS with changes made by Globo.com.
 This version have two additionals plugins, GloboDNS and GloboNetwork, and many fixes made by ACS community (fixes made by Globo are always shared with the community)

-To build this version, follow the instructions in: https://cwiki.apache.org/confluence/display/CLOUDSTACK/How+to+build+CloudStack
+To build this version, follow the instructions at: https://cwiki.apache.org/confluence/display/CLOUDSTACK/How+to+build+CloudStack

 # About Apache CloudStack